 Radiators are made up of a whole host of different parts.
-With beautiful aluminium frames and a diverse selection of top bathroom and kitchen radiators on the market, it can be difficult to decipher what each part does in the central heating system.
+With beautiful aluminium frames and a diverse selection of top radiators for bathrooms and kitchen radiators on the market, it can be difficult to decipher what each part does in the central heating system.
 From the bleed key to the corner valve, each part of a radiator plays a specific function which not only acts as a single cog in the larger whole but is unique in design too.
 One such element is the thermostatic radiator valve, one of the most important parts of the radiator.
 We’ve compiled everything you need to know about the thermostatic radiator valve, and given a brief guide on why it’s so important.

 Thermostatic radiator valves are self-regulating components within a radiator system.
-These valves are fitted with a wax “motor” which expands and contracts when it comes into contact with air.
+These radiator valves are fitted with a wax “motor” which expands and contracts when it comes into contact with air.
 The wax motor located inside the valve is set to a specific temperature and by way of shrinking and enlarging, it ensures the central heating system is never hotter than you want it to be.

 The thermostatic radiator valve is located on the bottom corner of your radiator.
 It is usually a metal head with a sliding scale of numbers.
 The great thing about a thermostatic radiator valve is that you don’t have to do much to get it working, it being self-regulating and all.
 Simply set the temperature you would like the room to remain at, and your thermostatic radiator valve will regulate the heat emanating from your radiator.

-Why use a TRV?
+Why Use a TRV?

 How important is a thermostatic radiator valve?
 Is it a vital component in the radiator set up, or is it just a mere add on?